AlexanderKosnac/new-tab/README.md

 # New Tab Page

 Build a generic "New Tab" page.
+You can find an example deployed on [GitHub pages](https://alexanderkosnac.github.io/new-tab/).

 ## Build